NicoloCavalli95horses/KMS-web-testing/content/06 Courses, webinars/Ethics in research. How to make your research more visible.md

 **Embargo**
 In academia, an "embargo" is a ==restriction placed on a thesis or dissertation that allows only the title, abstract and citation information to be available to the public==, while the full text of the work is kept hidden for a limited period of time.

+**Green open access**
-**Green road**: once you have published something, you should be able to put an open-access copy of your work in a open-database (e.g., HAL, https://hal.science/?lang=en)
+Once you have published something, you should be able to put an open-access copy of your work in a open-database (e.g., HAL, https://hal.science/?lang=en)
 - you need the AAM (author accepted manuscript) from your journal before uploading your paper here
 - you need to change the graphic layout of the paper not to make it related to the journal you have published in
 - sometimes your journal proposed you an embargo, a time you have to wait before publishing